ThaDafinser/psr6-null-cache/README.md

     {
         $cacheKey = 'myKey';

-        if ($this->getCache() !== null && $this->getCache()->hasItem($cacheKey) === true) {
+        // you need to check first, if there is a cache instance around if ($this->getCache() !== null && $this->getCache()->hasItem($cacheKey) === true) {
             // cache is available + it has a cache hit! return $this->getCache()->getItem($cacheKey);